How would you handle a situation like this:

 Most private short-term disability (STD) policies require employees to apply for available state-funded benefits before the policy will pay out a benefit.

 Many private STD insurers allow employees to submit claims in advance of the due date.
-We encourage employees to submit their claims in advance of their child’s birth to avoid delays in processing.
+If possible, we encourage employees to submit their claims in advance of their child’s birth to avoid delays in processing.
+If entities won’t accept claims in advance, see if they’ll accept a “dummy” claim or “pro forma” claim in order to provide a general overview of benefits based on that information.

 Employees should note when insurance payments are made (e.g. lump sum, weekly, monthly) and whether they’re paid via check or direct deposit.